-Awards will be made for a twelve (12) month period from October 1, 2018 through September 30, 2019.
+Awards will be made for a twelve (12) month period from October 1, 2021 through September 30, 2022.
+Awards may be eligible for a one (1) year continuation that is dependent upon available funds and the previous year's performance.